 Mobile: illico mobile

-MONTREAL, Quebec – The Montreal Impact (8-3-2) is set to bounce back from its first loss in four games as it hosts the Houston Dynamo (6-4-4) at Stade Saputo this Wednesday, at 8pm (ET).
-The game will be broadcast live on TSN and RDS2 and you can get live updates using the Impact mobile app or by following @impactmontreal on twitter.
+MONTREAL, Quebec – The Montreal Impact (11-7-5) will end a sequence of eight games in 22 days as it hosts the Houston Dynamo (10-7-6) on Saturday at Stade Saputo, at 7pm (ET), looking to improve its five-game home winning streak across all competitions.
+The game will be broadcast live on RDS and TSN2.
+You can also get live updates using the Impact mobile app or by following @impactmontreal on twitter.

 The Impact now sits third in the Eastern Conference with 38 points from 23 games played, only two points in front of the Dynamo, which is fifth with as many games played.

 This is the second of three regular season meetings between the two sides in 2013.
 In the first matchup, the Impact shut out the Dynamo at home on June 19 by a 2-0 score, thanks to goals by Marco Di Vaio and Felipe.

 The match will be presented by Uniprix.
 For the event, Uniprix coupons will be distributed at the Celebration Zone along with the setup of a photo booth and face-painting.
 There will also be distribution of Band-Aids upon exiting the stadium.
 Registration to participate in a precision shooting contest at half-time can be done at the Uniprix kiosk.

 As back to school approaches, show your colours with an Impact backpack, at half price, at the boutique by presenting your Saputo key.